Brief historical overview of man’s use of fire

 2,000 years ago:

 Plinius describes the transport and use of fire with Giant Fennel (Ferula communis) stems.
-However, using the inner pith of Giant Fennel stems to transport fire seems much older.
+However, the author of this article tested whether transporting fire is possible with this plant’s stems.
+The result was sobering, and this possibility was busted.

 200 years ago:

 The first lighter was invented in 1823 by a German chemist.
 This started the era when fire could be reliably created in an instant.
 The first successful friction match was invented in 1826 by an English chemist.
-About 25 years later, Safety Friction Matches were invented in Sweden, which—in combination with clever marketing—dominated the world market thereafter.
+About 25 years later, Safety Friction Matches were invented in Sweden, which, combined with clever marketing, dominated the world market after that.

 120 years ago: